 A simplified version of rice omelette

-Recipe, adapted for our Europeantastes, where the main ingredients are also stored - boiled rice and scrambled eggs.
-Perfect for a quick and hearty breakfast, especially if you cook rice in advance.
+Recipe adapted to our Europeanflavors, where the main components are also preserved - boiled rice and omelette.
+Perfect for a quick and hearty breakfast, especially if you cook the rice in advance.
 Ingredients:

 • Eggs - 6 pieces;